ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 These packets are only encrypted using the client-target keys, and use the client-target congestion control.
 This mode MUST only be used for QUIC short header packets.

-Forwarding is defined as an optimization to reduce CPU processing on clients and proxies, as well as overhead for packets on the wire.
-It provides equivalent properties to cleartext TCP proxies, in that targets see the proxy's IP address instead of the client's IP address, but packets sent client <-> proxy and proxy <-> target are easily correlatable to entities who can observe traffic on both sides of the proxy.
+Forwarding is defined as an optimization to reduce CPU processing on clients and proxies, as well as avoiding MTU overhead for packets on the wire.
+This makes it suitable for deployment situations that otherwise relied on cleartext TCP proxies, which cannot support QUIC and have inferior security and privacy properties.

+The properties provided by the forwarding mode are as follows:

+- All packets sent between the client and the target traverse through the proxy device.
+- The target server cannot know the IP address of the client solely based on the proxied packets the target receives.
+- Observers of either or both of the client <-> proxy link and the proxy <-> target are not able to learn more about the client <-> target communication than if no proxy was used.

+It is not a goal of forwarding mode to prevent correlation between client <-> proxy and the proxy <-> target packets from an entity that can observe both links.
+See {{security}} for futher discussion.

 ## Conventions and Definitions {#conventions}